JuliaAttic/Markdown.jl/README.md

 ![juno](img/juno.png)

 What's that you say?
-Yes, I believe it is an interpolated Gadfly plot.
+Why yes, I believe it is an interpolated Gadfly plot.
 Yes, it is indeed interactive.
 No, this probably won't actually be useful until we standardise on a plotting package in Base, but it's still pretty cool, right?

 Incidentally, the interpolation also potentially solves the problem of growing a non-standard Markdown implementation, since anything we need can actually be interpolated as an object with appropriate `writemime` methods defined.
 I do plan to have Markdown syntax for tables, equations etc. anyway but until then you can always just interp. an `Equation` object of some sort.